 - Be able to identify the setting, main events, climax, resolution and theme of an ESL reader at the high-intermediate level and summarize the novel in writing.

 - Respond thoughtfully and critically, verbally and in writing, to high-intermediate texts by drawing connections between personal experiences, world knowledge and/or other readings to the assigned text.

 ESL 063 - Basics of Reading in English

 By the end of the course, at the intermediate level, successful ESL 063 students will be able to:

-- Use a paper English-English dictionary to determine syllable breaks, primary stress, and secondary stress.
+- Use a monolingual dictionary to determine syllable breaks, primary stress, and secondary stress.

-- Select the correct definition in an English-English dictionary by using grammar, word parts, context clues, and the dictionary’s sample sentences.
+- Select the correct definition in a monolingual dictionary by using grammar, punctuation, word parts, context clues, and the dictionary’s sample sentences.

-- Use grammar, punctuation, word parts and context clues to identify definitions of target vocabulary that are given in the context of intermediate level reading passages.
+- Use grammar, punctuation, word parts and context clues to make informed guesses of target vocabulary of intermediate level reading passages.

 - Determine the meanings of pronouns in context.